Co-Op in the Department of Computer Science

 Applying and Enrolling

-In order to register for the Co-op Program, the student must submit the following materials to the School of Computing and Information Cooperative Education Coordinator, Alka Singh (firstname.lastname@example.org):
+In order to register for the Co-op Program, the student must submit the following materials to the School of Computing and Information Cooperative Education Coordinator (firstname.lastname@example.org):

-- Provide evidence of completion of 18 credits at the graduate level at Pitt while maintaining good academic standing by emailing a transcript to Alka Singh
+- Provide evidence of completion of 18 credits at the graduate level at Pitt while maintaining good academic standing by emailing a transcript to the SCI Co-op Coordinator

 - Email a resumé (must be in pdf, word .doc , or word .docx format)